 Why Does The Community College Transfer Syndrome Occur?

-When a community college college student works really hard and finally makes that transfer to Ivy League or any other university, sometimes they aren’t able to make the adjustment quick enough to the new environment, style of learning, fellow students, etc.
+Sometimes when a community college student works really hard and finally makes that transfer to Ivy League or any other university, they aren’t prepared to make the adjustment quick enough to the new environment, style of learning, fellow students, etc.

 It’s a similar situation to a freshman who isn’t able to make the jump into college, but the effect is definitely subdued since the student has had 2 years of experience at community college.